Design Awards, Allied Design and Technology, and Stage Management Fellowships

 Student Design Class Projects

-This year at festival students are encouraged to present the best of their Classroom Design Projects.
+Students are encouraged to present the best of their Classroom Design Projects.
 Student participating are allowed to submit one designed project in any of the design areas, Lighting, Scenic, Costume, Sound.
 Students are required to display drafting samples for the design, research, developmental sketches, thumbnails and white or painted models.
 Sound projects will need to have all reference materials, sound samples and the finished sound cue or soundscape.
-This is a chance for you to show those class assignments, that you stayed up all night for and worked so hard on.
+This is a chance for you to show those class assignments that you worked so hard on.
 Please visit the Registration Page.

 Industry Vendor Displays and Workshops